Snuffy's Parents Get a Divorce: Reception

 As with the Mr. Hooper episode, "Snuffy's Parents Get a Divorce" was studied extensively for comprehension and attention.
-After it was filmed, it was screened before a test audience of 60 children in four daycare centers.
+After filming, it was screened before a test audience of 60 children in four daycare centers.
 The results found several unintended negative effects.
-As The Christian Science Monitor said, "it bombed."
-Despite Gordon's reassuring the Muppets Elmo, Big Bird, and Telly, children believed that their parents' arguments would lead to divorce.
-They also were unsure that Snuffy and his little sister Alice's parents loved them despite the divorce, and were unclear where the characters' parents lived (especially their father, who had never appeared on the show before).
+As The Christian Science Monitor said, "it bombed".
+Despite Gordon's reassuring the Muppets Elmo, Big Bird, and Telly, children believed that their parents' arguments would lead to divorce and did not understand that arguing is a normal part of marriage.
+They were also unsure that Snuffy and his little sister Alice's parents loved them despite the divorce, and were unclear where the characters' parents lived (especially their father, who had never appeared on the show before).
 Many viewers also thought that Snuffy and Alice would never see their father again.
 According to Singer, "The kids came away with negative messages...
 The kids misunderstood arguments.
 They said arguments did mean divorce.
 Some thought Snuffy's parents were moving away even though we said just the opposite.
-A number said the parents would no longer be in love with them."
+A number said the parents would no longer be in love with them".

-Based upon their findings, and despite the expense and their intention to air "Snuffy's Parents Get a Divorce" in April 1992, the CTW decided not to risk possibly harming their audience and not air the episode.
+Based on their findings, and despite the expense and their intention to air "Snuffy's Parents Get a Divorce" in April 1992, the CTW decided not to risk harming their audience and not air the episode.
 McGrath said, "They wrote a whole show and taped it, and it was just devastating for test groups of kids.
 So they just threw the whole thing in the garbage and never tried it again.
-It was just too difficult a concept for a 3-year-old."
-CTW Research director Valeria Lovelace recommended scrapping the episode and going "back to the drawing board" and the idea was abandoned, at least for the season.
+It was just too difficult a concept for a 3-year-old".
+CTW Research director Valeria Lovelace recommended scrapping the episode and going "back to the drawing board", and the idea was abandoned, at least for the season.
 Producer Michael Loman recalled, "We ate the cost and never aired it.
-We feel there are a range of issues that we can deal with in the family that do not go to the extreme of divorce."
-According to Sesame Street researcher Susan Scheiner, it was the first time the CTW had produced an episode, and after making a large investment, found after tests that the episode did not work.
+We feel there are a range of issues that we can deal with in the family that do not go to the extreme of divorce".
+According to Sesame Street researcher Susan Scheiner, it was the first time the CTW had produced an episode, and after making a large investment, they found in tests that the episode did not work.
 Rosemarie T. Truglio and her colleagues at the CTW cited the episode as an example of the CTW's practice of "listening to the voices of children and by putting their needs first."
+The show did not make a tape of the segment available, but provided the media with a copy of the script.